photon-collider/personal_blog_svelte/src/lib/articles/redesign-3.md

 ### Added Projects Page

-To that effect, I added a new projects page to showcase my web development side projects.
+To that effect, I added a new projects page to showcase my side projects.
 There’s not much content on this page right now.
 But that will change in the future.

 ## Page Layouts